Due to major building activity, some collections are unavailable. Please check your requests before visiting. Learn more.

-Figure 2.2 shows the key elements of the Library’s corporate governance structure.
+Figure 2.2 shows the principal elements of the Library’s corporate governance structure.

-The National Library Act 1960 provides that a council shall conduct the affairs of the Library.
-The Council has 12 members, including the Director-General, one senator elected by the Senate and one member of the House of Representatives elected by the House.
+The National Library Act provides that a council shall conduct the affairs of the Library.
+The Council has 12 members, including the Director General, one senator elected by the Senate and one member of the House of Representatives elected by the House.

-At 30 June 2012, there was one vacancy on Council.
+At 30 June 2013, there were three vacancies on Council.
 Appendix A lists Council members and their attendance at Council meetings.

-In 2011–12, in addition to general administrative compliance and financial matters, Council considered a range of matters, including:
+In 2012–13, in addition to general administrative, compliance and financial matters, Council considered a range of matters, including:

 - budget trend analysis information